tc4dy/tc4dy/README.md

 ---

 ### Who am I ? (bash-5.3$ uname -a) :V
 I’m a 16-year-old cybersecurity tester and software developer; I’m also half-human, half-alien.
 My homeland is Turkey.
 At night, I write astral travel programmes and delete the code of companies that write closed-source code; I also look a bit like a sea lion.
 I live on the ninth planet (the Wi-Fi’s brilliant, the pizza delivery’s rubbish) and sometimes I dive into Backrooms during debugging sessions.
-Outside the cyber temple, I harbour a deep love for sea lions. 🪄🦭 #LoveSeaLions🩵
+Outside the cyber temple, I harbour a deep love for sea lions. 🦭 #LoveSeaLions

 ### My Favorite Projects :>